Mazagon Dock Shipbuilders: Colombo Dockyard acquisition

-The Mazagon Dock Shipbuilders, in its regulatory filing on 27 June 2025, announced its decision of acquisition of a controlling (51%) stake in Sri Lankan peer Colombo Dockyard in a deal worth up to ₹450 crore (US$52.96 million) in order to grow its shipbuilding and repair business.The transaction will be completed within six months following which the Sri Lankan shipbuilder will become a part of Mazagon Dock Shipbuilders.
+The Mazagon Dock Shipbuilders, in its regulatory filing on 27 June 2025, announced its decision of acquisition of a controlling (51%) stake in Sri Lankan peer Colombo Dockyard in a deal worth up to ₹450 crore in order to grow its shipbuilding and repair business.The transaction will be completed within six months following which the Sri Lankan shipbuilder will become a part of Mazagon Dock Shipbuilders.
 At the end of November 2024, Japan's Onomichi Dockyard exited its majority stake in Colombo Dockyard.
 Following this, Colombo reportedly sought New Delhi's assistance in encouraging Indian investment to avoid default.
 Mazagon Dock Shipbuilders Ltd was subsequently shortlisted due to its shipbuilding experience and financial capability.

+Dugarajapatnam shipyard

+On 18 September 2026, the National Shipbuilding and Heavy Industries Park of Andhra Pradesh (NSHIP-AP) signed a memorandum of understanding (MoU) with Mazagon Dock Shipbuilders for the construction of a greenfield shipyard at the Dugarajapatnam Port.
+The project is expected to generate an direct and indirect employment to around 45,000 people.
+Mazagon is expected to invest around ₹15000 crore over the next 5–7 years.
+It is part of the proposed greenfield shipbuilding-cum-port cluster at Dugarajapatnam.
+The shipbuilding and repair facility will be designed to produce per annum to build commercial vessels like tankers, bulk carriers, container ships and LNG carriers.
+The NSHIP-AP is a special purpose vehicle formed by the Andhra Pradesh Maritime Board and the Visakhapatnam Port Authority formed under the Centre’s Shipbuilding Development Scheme.